repboxr/repboxRegmap/ai_resp.md

 rme_ev_consistent_vertical_structure = function(rme) {
   restore.point("rme_ev_consistent_vertical_structure")

+  long_descr = "**Inconsistent Summary Stat Rows.** This test checks for consistent table structure.
+It identifies summary statistics (like 'Observations' or 'R-squared') by keywords and flags cases where the same statistic appears on different row numbers across the columns of a single table.
+This points to a potentially messy or inconsistent table layout or a mapping error."

   # Add row class if not already present
   if (!"row_class" %in% names(rme$cell_df)) {
     rme$cell_df = rme_add_row_class(rme$cell_df)